KOKAS-3o14TOS/-TE3003B_Integration_of_Robotics_and_Intelligent_Systems-/Misc/README.md

   <img alt="Shows MCR2 logo in black or white." width="150" align="right">
 </picture>

-# Tec de Monterrey CADI : ROS Introduction
+# Tec de Monterrey: Miscellaneous Files

   ## Miscellaneous Files
    * This folder is used for any miscellaneous files used during the course.